 Verdict: A bamboo pillow is not biodegradable.

-In most bamboo pillows, only a small percentage of the fabric pillow case is biodegradable.
+In most bamboo pillows, only a small percentage of the fabric pillow case is truly biodegradable.

 Are bamboo pillows cool?

 Well, maybe the rayon/polyester blend, err “bamboo” fabric is extra breathable?
-There’s no evidence that suggests that it’s any more breathable than traditional bedding fabrics like linen or cotton that are well-known for their breathability.
+It’s not more breathable than traditional bedding fabrics like linen or cotton that are well-known for their breathability.

 Verdict: They aren’t any cooler than traditional pillows.